xwal/awesome-stars/README.md

 - [soffes/SAMKeychain](https://github.com/soffes/SAMKeychain) - Simple Objective-C wrapper for the keychain that works on Mac and iOS
 - [shu223/PulsingHalo](https://github.com/shu223/PulsingHalo) - iOS Component for creating a pulsing animation.
 - [shu223/AnimatedTransitionGallery](https://github.com/shu223/AnimatedTransitionGallery) - A gallery app of custom animated transitions for iOS.
-- [ChenYilong/CYLTabBarController](https://github.com/ChenYilong/CYLTabBarController) - [EN]It is an iOS UI module library for adding animation to iOS tabbar items and icons with Lottie, and adding a bigger center UITabBar Item.
-[CN]【中国特色 TabBar】一行代码实现 Lottie 动画TabBar，支持中间带+号的TabBar样式，自
 - [jsonmodel/jsonmodel](https://github.com/jsonmodel/jsonmodel) - Magical Data Modeling Framework for JSON - allows rapid creation of smart data models.
 You can use it in your iOS, macOS, watchOS and tvOS apps.
 - [groue/GRMustache](https://github.com/groue/GRMustache) - Flexible and production-ready Mustache templates for MacOS Cocoa and iOS
 - [mmattozzi/cocoa-rest-client](https://github.com/mmattozzi/cocoa-rest-client) - A free, native Apple macOS app for testing HTTP/REST endpoints